Jetsurf/jet-bot/README.md

  - !admin playlist URL
  - !admin blacklist URL

+Run the command with a URL to either add it to the !playrandom playlist or prevent the video at the URL from ever being played.

+The following admin commands are used for chat squelching (voice mute to come soon)

+ - !admin squelch @user hours reason
+ - !admin unsquelch @user
+ - !admin squelch current
+ - !admin squelch log

+The squelch current command gives a list of all users currently squelched by the bot, squelch log provides a detailed log of what users are actively or ever were squeleched.

 To run these commands, you need the administrator role in your discord server.
-Run the command with a URL to either add it to the !playrandom playlist or prevent the video at the URL from ever being played.

 ## Use
 Complete the discordbot.json config file with the necessary fields.